JoshuaKGoldberg/create-typescript-app/.github/DEVELOPMENT.md

 ## Setup Scripts

-As described in the `README.md` file and `docs/`, this template repository comes with two scripts that can set up an existing or new repository.
+As described in the `README.md` file and `docs/`, this template repository comes with three scripts that can set up an existing or new repository.

 > **Warning**
 > Both setup scripts override many files in the directory they're run in.
 > Make sure to save any changes you want to preserve before running them.

+### The Creation Script

+This tempalte's "creation" script is located in `src/create/`.
+You can run it locally with `node bin/index.js --mode create`.
+Note that files need to be built with `pnpm run build` beforehand.

+#### Testing the Initialization Script

+Todo: next!

 ### The Initialization Script